Mblakey/wiswesser/README.md

 `-w` - dump the wln graph to a dot file in the build directory, this can be seen using the following commands

 ```
-must be in build directory and have graphviz installed
 dot -Tsvg wln-graph.dot -o wln-graph.svg && open wln-graph.svg
 ```